guettli/scrum/README.md

 Just like version numbers like 20.04 make much more sense to me than [Focal Fossa (Ubuntu's fancy name for the current release)](https://releases.ubuntu.com/20.04/).
 I prefer the dry number which contains a date.

+If course there are goals which have names.
+But they are created by the product team and they usualy have long term plans.

+Since the scrum team exists to do what the product team wants, it does not make sense that the scrum team invents a written "Sprint Goal" for each sprint.
+Quarterly goals by the product teams are enough.

 # Scrum is free - no money involved?

 Scrum is free.
 We all love each other.
 No money is involved?